CCI-MOC/documentation/docs/source/clusters/kaizen/Kaizen-Ceph.md

 1. Login to the monitors over the foreman network (172.16.0.0/19)

-This works if you have access to the MOC VPN or some gateway.
+This works if you have access to the MOC VPN or a gateway like `kzn-ipmi-gw.infra.massopen.cloud`.

 | Host | IP Address |
 | ---- | ---------- |